HebiRobotics/hebi-cpp-examples/kits/daisy/README.md

 find the joystick (mobile IO app with family "HEBI" and name "Mobile IO", it sets the LEDs on all modules to blue.

+## Driving ##

+After starting the program, the robot will take a few seconds to move the legs into a starting stance and then raise its body.

+When driving the robot, there are two basic modes - "stance" and "step".
+Pressing "B7" on the Mobile IO app will toggle between these modes.

+### Step ###

+By default, the robot is in the "step" mode; it will take a step to keep balanced as its body/center of mass is moved (either when manually moved or when driven with the app).

+The left joystick can be used to rotate in place, and the right joystick can be used to move forward/back or sidestep.

+### Stance ###

+In stance mode, the legs stay on the ground, and the body can move relative to this stance position.
+The left joystick is used for tilting and rotating the body, and the right joystick is used for shifting the body forward/back and left/right.

+### Other Controls ###

+In both modes, the slider A3 can be used to move the body up and down.
+The slider controls the velocity of the motion; the middle 50% is a "dead zone" that does not command a height change.

+As noted above, "B7" switches between Step and Stance modes.

+The button "B8" will quit the app.

 ## Automatic startup instructions for Linux

 This process was tested using Ubuntu 16.04.